Nathan Healy

 Frequently Asked Questions

-Yes, Naples has net metering through both Florida Power & Light (FPL) and Lee County Electric Cooperative (LCEC).
-Both utilities offer 1:1 net metering, meaning you receive full retail rate credits for excess solar energy your system sends to the grid.
+Yes, Naples has net metering through both major utility providers.
+Florida Power & Light (FPL) and Lee County Electric Cooperative (LCEC) offer 1:1 net metering, meaning you receive full retail rate credits for excess solar energy sent to the grid during your billing cycle.

-However, both utilities have added minimum monthly bills ($25 for FPL, $2.22 higher customer charge for LCEC) and conduct annual true-ups in December/January where excess credits are valued at much lower wholesale rates before accounts reset to zero.
+Both utilities require minimum monthly bills ($25 for FPL, $2.22 higher customer charge for LCEC).
+At year-end in December or January, any remaining excess credits are settled at reduced wholesale rates of approximately 1.5-3 cents per kWh, and your account resets to zero.

-Yes, solar panels increase home value in Naples, FL.
-According to a Zillow study, homes with solar panels sell for approximately 4.1% more than comparable homes without solar.
+Yes, solar panels increase home value in Naples.
+Research shows that homes with solar panels sell for approximately 4.1% more than comparable homes without solar, according to Zillow’s analysis of home sales across the United States.